andreburgaud/jssl/README.md

 ### Workers

 If you pass a long list of servers to JSSL, especially via an input file, you may want to set a number of workers.
 By default there is only one worker.
-JSSL create a thread pool based on the number of workers set at the command line via the option `--workers` or `-w`.
+JSSL creates a thread pool based on the number of workers set at the command line via the option `--workers` or `-w`.

 If you have a list of servers in `servers.txt`, in the current working directory, and you want to execute the command with 10 workers, the docker command line would be the following: